introlab/opentera-webrtc/opentera_webrtc_ros/README.md

 Finally the OpenTera WebRTC native client and its dependencies must have been built with same build type, Debug or Release as the desired build output.

-# RosTopicStreamer
+# RosStreamBridge

 ## Description

-Implement a ROS node `RosTopicStreamer` that subscribe to a `sensor_msgs::Image` topic and streams it to a WebRTC call.
+Implement a ROS node that publish received images as a WebRTC stream.
-The node accepts all incoming calls and advertise its video stream.
+It also forwards images received on the WebRTC stream to ROS.

+For now the node only handle a single video track in each direction and no audio.

 ### Subscribes

+* ros_image : `sensor_msgs::Image`

+### Advertises

-* image_raw : `sensor_msgs::Image`
+* webrtc_image : `sensor_msgs::Image`

 ## Default Parameters